Asantowasso/Aaron-regex-tutorial-/Aaron-email-regex.md

 ### Grouping and Capturing

     Grouping simply places letters, numbers or characters together.
-This can be accomplished with either brackets "[]" or parentheses "()".
+This can be accomplished with either brackets "[]" curly braces "{}" or parentheses "()".
 In addition to this adding a "+" allows you to add as many characters as you need.

     Ex.
 [A-Z \.]
 This string allows for any upper case letter in the alphabet and escapes the "." character